 Kieran May, Outreach and Access Events and Social Media Coordinator

-Kieran has been a Tulsan for seven years now, and loves being part of the amazing community here.
+Kieran has been a Tulsan for nine years now, and loves being part of the amazing community here.
 He's also a big fan of the trail system, and enjoys spending time outdoors however he can.
-He can often be found rock climbing, bike riding, or exploring with his dog, Roo.
+He can often be found rock climbing, bike riding, or exploring with his dogs, Roo and Zora.

 Taggert Getchell, Fleet Tech